 The perfect running playlist can transform your mood and turn the run itself into something energising and memorable.
-Coupled with the best running headphones, it’s a tried-and-tested way to raise your exercise game.
+Coupled with the best workout earbuds, it’s a tried-and-tested way to raise your exercise game.

 There have been numerous studies done on the effect music can have on running, and the results are overwhelmingly positive.

 - Best running shoes for men and best running shoes for women

 - Best running watch: Track your progress and see how you've improved